Sad reason healthy woman died in her sleep

 Also known as Sudden Arrhythmic Death Syndrome (Sads), it is an "umbrella term to describe unexpected deaths in young people", usually under 40, when a post-mortem examination can find no obvious cause of death, according to the Royal Australian College of General Practitioners (RACGP).

-Melbourne's Baker Heart and Diabetes Institute is developing the country's first Sads registry, which it hopes to eventually roll out across the country.
+Melbourne's Baker Heart and Diabetes Institute is developing the Australia's first Sads registry, which it hopes to eventually roll out across the country.

 "In our registry, there are approximately 750 cases per year of people aged under 50 in Victoria suddenly having their heart stop," a spokeswoman said.
 "Of these, approximately 100 young people per year will have no cause found even after extensive investigations such as a full autopsy."